mirmousaviii/mostage/README.md

 npm install -g mostage

 # Create a new project
-mostage init
+mostage new
 ```

-> **Note:** You can use the interactive command (just run `mostage init` and follow the prompts), or provide options directly (e.g., `mostage init --template dracula --content content.md`) to create presentations.
+> **Note:** You can use the interactive command (just run `mostage new` and follow the prompts), or provide options directly (e.g., `mostage new --theme dracula --content-path content.md`) to create presentations.

 ### CLI Commands